-- 5.3.160 Charities have their status because of their purposes, and can take a number of legal forms.
-Some may be companies limited by guarantee, or incorporated by Royal Charter or by Act of Parliament; some may take the form of trusts; others may be unincorporated associations. - 5.3.161 If the charity is an incorporated entity (or otherwise has legal personality), firms should verify its identity following the guidance in paragraphs 5.3.120ff.
-The charity itself is the firm's customer, for practical purposes represented by the trustees who give instruction to the firm. - 5.3.162 If the charity takes the form of a trust, it has no legal personality and its trustees have control and management over its affairs.
-Those trustees who enter into the business relationship with the firm, in their capacity as trustees of that particular charitable trust, are the firm's customers, on whom the firm must carry out full CDD measures. (see paragraphs 5.3.180ff.) - 5.3.163 If the charity takes the form of an unincorporated association, it also has no legal personality.
-Its officers, or members of its governing body, are then the firm's customers, on whom the firm must carry out full CDD measures. (see paragraphs 5.3.226ff.) - 5.3.164 Any trustees of a charitable trust who are not the firm's customers will be beneficial owners, because they exercise control over the charity's property.
+- 5.3.224 Charities have their status because of their purposes, and can take a number of legal forms.
+Some may be companies limited by guarantee, or incorporated by Royal Charter or by Act of Parliament; some may take the form of trusts; others may be unincorporated associations. - 5.3.225 If the charity is an incorporated entity (or otherwise has legal personality), firms should verify its identity following the guidance in paragraphs 5.3.129ff.
+The charity itself is the firm's customer, for practical purposes represented by the trustees who give instruction to the firm. - 5.3.226 If the charity takes the form of a trust, it has no legal personality and its trustees have control and management over its affairs.
+Although those trustees who enter into the business relationship with the firm, in their capacity as trustees of that particular charitable trust, are the firm's customers, where there is a large number of trustees the firm may take a risk-based approach to determining on how many, and which, the firm must carry out full CDD measures; the identities of the other trustees would be verified as beneficial owners. (see paragraphs 5.3.244ff.) - 5.3.227 If the charity takes the form of an unincorporated association, it also has no legal personality.
+Its officers, or members of its governing body, are then the firm's customers, on whom the firm must carry out full CDD measures. (see paragraphs 5.3.268ff.) - 5.3.228 Any trustees of a charitable trust who are not the firm's customers will be beneficial owners, because they exercise control over the charity's property.
 In exceptional cases, another individual may exercise control.
-Examples include a receiver appointed to manage the affairs of the charity, or a settlor who retains significant powers over the trust property.

-- 5.3.165 For the vast majority of charities, either there will be no individual who is a beneficial owner (apart from the trustees) within the meaning of the ML Regulations, or at most a class of persons who stand to benefit from the charity's objects must be identified.
+Examples include a receiver appointed to manage the affairs of the charity, or a settlor who retains significant powers over the trust property. - 5.3.229 For the vast majority of charities, either there will be no individual who is a beneficial owner (apart from the trustees) within the meaning of the ML Regulations, or at most a class of persons who stand to benefit from the charity's objects must be identified.
 These persons will be self-evident from a review of the charity's objects in its constitution or the extract from the Register of Charities.

-- 5.3.166 Examples of charities where classes of persons can be identified include charities that relieve poverty, famine or homelessness, educate individuals or alleviate sickness, disability or age.
+- 5.3.230 Examples of charities where classes of persons can be identified include charities that relieve poverty, famine or homelessness, educate individuals or alleviate sickness, disability or age.
 In these cases, a broad description of the class of persons who stand to benefit is sufficient so that the firm understands who the persons are who benefit.
 Examples of classes might be:

 - 'Victims of the Asian Tsunami'

 - 'Homeless persons in London'

 - 'Deaf and blind people'

 - 'Children in the village of Ambridge'